melonkgur/jordan-2023-dart/README.md

 # JORDAN
-"JORDAN" is a beautiful acryonym created by the one and only Jordan, standing for *Just Observing Robots Doing Absolutely Nothing*.
+"JORDAN" is a beautiful acryonym created by the one and only Jordan, standing for "*Just Observing Robots Doing Absolutely Nothing"*.

 It existed last year, but with the new game we gotta remake it.